John Houser (American football)

 John Wesley "Joe" Houser Jr. (born June 21, 1935) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys, and St. Louis Cardinals.
 He played college football for the Redlands Bulldogs.

-Early years
+Early life

 Houser attended Boys Republic High School, before moving on to the University of Redlands.
 In college, he played end, tackle, center, fullback, and was the team's placekicker.

 He was a part of the 1956 Bulldog's 9-0-0 team, which defeated Occidental College 28–0 with Jack Kemp at quarterback, and Whittier College in the last collegiate game coached by George Allen before moving to the NFL.

 Professional career

 Los Angeles Rams

 Houser was signed as an undrafted free agent by the Los Angeles Rams after the 1957 NFL draft.
 He was named the starter at offensive guard as a rookie.

 In 1958, he served a six months military service.
 He was mostly a backup that played the guard and center position.
 On September 6, 1960, he was traded to the Dallas Cowboys in exchange for a 1962 seventh round draft choice (#88-Jim Bakken).